auliakhalqillah/Introduction-to-Python/README.md

 import numpy as np
 ```

 where the `np` is as numpy's alias.
 Next, we can use two methods to generate an array.
 The first method is by using `np.arange()` and the second method is by using `np.linspace`.
-So, I start from `np.arange()` method where I generate an array that start from index 0 to index 5th and I assign to `arr` variable by typing as follows command
+So, I start from `np.arange()` method where I generate an array that start from 0 to 5 and I assign to `arr` variable by typing as follows command

 ```
 arr = np.arange(0,5)